 I stepped on to the well-worn path of being wrong.
 My friend had a brilliant career, was dedicated to his community, and beloved by his family.

-In the story I told about my own life achievements was my claim to taking the road less travelled.
+In the story I told about my own life achievements was my claim to taking the road less traveled.
 Within that story lies an arrogance that those who made a different choice were somehow less committed, less passionate, and very possibly just plain lazy.

 I founded a law firm instead of joining one.
 At a time I was having a good measure of success in my first career I left it to start a new one most of my friends had never heard of.
 I have done a wheat grass juice fast for days and walked on a bed of hot coals a couple of times.
 Surely one had to take on resistance.